aws/aws-cli/awscli/examples/controltower/get-landing-zone.rst

             "version": "3.3"
         }
     }
-For more information, see `AWS Control Tower Getting Started <https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html>`__ in the *AWS Control Tower User Guide*.
+For more information, see `Getting started with AWS Control Tower <https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html>`__ in the *AWS Control Tower User Guide*.